oroinc/platform/src/Oro/Bundle/DashboardBundle/README.md

         recent_calls:                               # register a widget
             label:      orocrm.dashboard.recent_calls.title
             route:      oro_dashboard_widget        # you can use existing controller to render your TWIG template
-            route_parameters: { bundle: OroCallBundle, name: recentCalls }   # just specify a bundle and a TWIG template name
+            route_parameters: { bundle: OroCall, name: recentCalls }   # just specify a bundle and a TWIG template name
             acl:        oro_call_view
 ```